Star Trek Lower Decks (LOW) Season 1

 While I still dislike bleeping out adult language because it's a bad stylistic device, I am grateful that Lower Decks spares us some of the most embarrassing things by simply not showing them.
 I doubt that the chu chu dance would be fun for anyone who has left behind kindergarten.
 And I don't really want to see either how Fletcher empties trash into the warp core of Riker's ship.
 So we can still decide whether we want to leave the total silliness to our imagination or whether we just keep believing that the whole truth is a tad more serious.
 Lower Decks walks a fine line in this regard, but is mostly successful so far.

-Overall, this outing of the show is solid but not outstanding.
-It feels contrived at times and is let down a bit by the character of Fletcher to whom I can't relate (although that may not have been the intention anyway).
+Overall, this adventure of the Cerritos is solid but not overly interesting.
+It feels contrived at times and is let down by the character of Fletcher to whom I can't relate at all (although that may not have been the intention anyway) and by the overdose of violence on the holodeck.

 - Rutherford mentions Sherlock Holmes (TNG: "Elementary Dear Data", "Ship in a Bottle"), Robin Hood (TNG: "Qpid"), Sigmund Freud (TNG: "Phantasms"), Cyrano de Bergerac (TNG: "The Nth Degree"), Albert Einstein (TNG: "The Nth Degree", "Descent I"), Leonardo da Vinci (VOY: "Scorpion", "Concerning Flight"), Stephen Hawking (TNG: "Descent"), Socrates (VOY: "Darkling") as popular holodeck characters.
 But Robin Hood and Cyrano de Bergerac were not shown as a holographic characters on Star Trek, technically speaking.